Amazon ECS-Fargate Node Source

 Use the following fields to filter the ECS resources that should be added to the node inventory:

 This is a comma-separated list of ECS clusters.
-If multiple clusters are defined, then by default all Tasks from those cluster will be added to the node inventory.
+If multiple clusters are defined, then by default all Tasks from those clusters will be added to the node inventory.

 Use the filters below to further specify which Tasks should be retrieved.